mrdotb/mrdotb/content/posts/probuild-ex-part-four/index.md

 - We binded our buttons click to their team position
 - The rows render use a `cond` to check in order if we are `loading?`, if there is no results or display the results

-You can try the search and the filters.
+Visit [http://localhost:4000](http://localhost:4000) and try the search and filters

 {{< lightbox
   src="/posts/probuild-ex-part-four/1-search-and-filter.png"